 - 15 acres or more of contiguous surface area (to represent economic feasibility)

 This map is designed to give a broad picture of the locations in the region that are likely to be involved in CD activities to a greater extent.
-The map does not take into account property boundaries, and the fact that land owners and managers on neighboring properties may have different goals and objectives that may not include CD.
-Also, areas that are not identified in this map may actually be suitable for CD, depending on the site specific topography, drainage system layout, and other factors.
-The map utilizes data that are intended for use at a broad scale, rather than a site specific scale, so field verification of the suitability of any site is still needed when evaluating potential projects.
+The map does not take into account property boundaries and the fact that landowners and managers on neighboring properties may have different goals and objectives that may not include CD.
+Also, areas that are not identified in this map may actually be suitable for CD, depending on the site-specific topography, drainage system layout, and other factors.
+The map utilizes data that are intended for use at a broad scale, rather than a site-specific scale, so field verification of the suitability of any site is still needed when evaluating potential projects.